commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 At this point the harvest strategy is defined and the wet lab part starts.
 The solvent used for the extraction is also a delicate concern because it can lead to a metabolit selection before MS-analysis.
 The extraction solution used in this study is MeOH/H2O/formic acid (80:20:0.1).
 Hydrophilic compounds were extracted with polar organic solvent such as methanol because of its affinity for water molecules that leads to a hydrophilic molecules rearrangement.
 A low concentration of acid such as formic acid helps the ionisation of molecules and it implies that analytes become more basic than solvent [^3].
 As explained, the extraction step modifies our sample and proceeds to a metabolites sorting during extraction steps.
 So in this study the harvest and extraction steps were performed at the same time and  in the same way for all samples to reduce variability between samples.

-After extraction and before MS-analysis an additional step of separation is executed: a high performance liquid chromatography (HPLC).
+After extraction and before MS-analysis an additional step of separation is executed: a liquid chromatography (LC).
 Briefly explained, metabolites pass through a solid column driven by a mobile phase.
 This leads to an elution at different speeds based on their affinity properties with the solid column and the mobile phase.
 At the end of the column molecules come through with a specific retention time according to their electronic properties [^4].
 The final step of the wet lab part strategy is the MS. This technique has opened up the perspectives of understanding the global molecular cell dynamics and is commonly used in proteomic and metabolomic research.
 These studies are closely related since many metabolite’s transformations are induced by enzymes which are proteins.

 The machine is composed of three elements: an ion source, mass analyser and detector.
 The first element of the MS performs an electrospray ionisation.
 It means that the ionized analytes are sprayed through a needle with high electrical potential before entering in the analyser chamber.
 Time of flight analyzer (TOF) was used in this study.
 It correlate time of flight to mass.
 It determines the m/z ratio [^5].